MINISTRY OF PETROLEUM & NATURAL GAS

 Tank Definition:

-"Tank" includes any number of tanks on the same vehicle chassis.
+- "Tank" includes any number of tanks on the same vehicle chassis.
+The specified capacity applies to varying temperatures.

 -